-The expected salary is \$42,200 per year, with paid sick leave, paid vacation days, 5 professional development days, 13 paid holidays, and eligibility to purchase health insurance from the menu of UCD staff/faculty health benefit plans.
+The expected salary is \$42,200 per year, with paid sick leave, paid vacation days, 5 professional development days, 14 paid holidays, and eligibility to purchase health insurance from the menu of UCD staff/faculty health benefit plans.
 Questions regarding specific benefits packages can be directed to the Student Health and Counseling Services Human Resources department.

 Our training program complies with state, federal and institutional standards regarding medical leave.
-While the Family Medical Leave Act pertains to employees with a minimum of 12 months employment at the university, we ensure that medical leave is provided with interns working with SHCS Human Resources amidst reasonable opportunities to extend the internship in order to meet the training program's aims, goals, competencies and outcomes.
-For instance, we follow APPICs recommendations that interns are allowed parental leave for parents and their new children, bonding with new children and postpartum recuperation (in the event of birth) for mothers, which may include physical healing, establishing breastfeeding (should a mother choose to do so) and managing with postpartum depression or anxiety.
+While the Family Medical Leave Act pertains to employees with a minimum of 12 months employment at the university, we ensure that medical leave is provided to interns as needed, working with SHCS Human Resources to offer reasonable opportunities to extend the internship in order to meet the training program's aims, goals, competencies and outcomes.
+For instance, we follow APPICs recommendations that interns are allowed parental leave for parents and their new children, bonding with new children and postpartum recuperation (in the event of birth) for mothers, which may include physical healing, establishing breastfeeding (should a mother choose to do so) and managing with possible postpartum depression or anxiety.
+We connect interns directly to Human Resources on this process, and work collaboratively to identify the best approach to support interns with their parental leave and or medical leave amidst completing their internship requirements.
+Interns begin this process by contacting the Training Director who assists in facilitating the communication with Human Resources.